 Individual Self-Enhancement Criteria

-In addition to the previously described hypotheses and research question, we will also investigate narcissism’s relationship with individual self-enhancement criteria (e.g., intelligence, attractiveness, and leadership).
-These additional analyses will be performed in an exploratory manner, as they are contingent on effect size availability, which makes it is difficult to formulate specific a priori hypotheses.
+In addition to the previously described hypotheses and research question, we will also examine narcissism’s relationship with individual self-enhancement criteria (e.g., intelligence, attractiveness, and leadership).
+These additional analyses will be performed in an exploratory manner, as they are contingent on effect size availability, which makes it difficult to formulate specific a priori hypotheses.

 Method